ozgurkavak/C-projects/README.md

 # C-projects
-# In this section will be better
+# New project is coming soon